CubicZebra/informatics/docs/source/tutorial/tut_func.rst

     info_function_u(data=image)
     p = Unit(mappings=[..., info_function_u, ...])  # or reused in other pipelines

-:ref:`Dataflow function <Dataflow function>` is of the form with var-keyword arguments only, which can theoretically wrap any callable object in Python.
+:ref:`Informatics function <Informatics function>` is of the form with var-keyword arguments only, which can theoretically wrap any callable object in Python.

 _`Integrate implemented unit or pipeline`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If there's already a dataflow function or unit implemented by someone, it is also handy to integrate that works
+If there's already an informatics function function or unit implemented by someone, it is also handy to integrate that works
 into your personal task:

 .. code-block:: python